Eduardoih/cafe-api/README.md

 # cafe-api
-Website of Cafe reviews, built with Flask and SQLAlchemy to create and edit database.
+A custom API made with Flask and SQLAlchemy to create and edit database.